 Well I'm here to tell you...this article isn't going to give you the answers.
-BUT it will show you a few cool things you can do right now to sell more!
-So add these four tactics to your toolkit, your ecom repertoire, your little marketing quiver.
+BUT it will show you a few cool things you can do right now to improve your ecommerce marketing strategy.
+So add these four tactics to your toolkit, your ecom repertoire, your marketing quiver.

 1. Branch out on social media

 As Generation Z becomes the largest demographic on the planet (followed closely by Millenials) you no longer have a choice — you have to meet these buyers where they are.
 And they're all over social media.

 When it comes to social consumerism, young people aren't necessarily loyal to one platform or another.
 They use all of them — Instagram for product discovery; YouTube for product research; Snapchat to see how others are using products; maybe Facebook or Instagram to actually convert on a purchase.